MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/create-service-report.md

 ---
-title: Field Service technician service reporting
+title: Enable technician to create service reports
-description: Learn about setting up service reports for Field Service technicians ms.date: 05/21/2021 ms.topic: article
+description: Learn how to set up service reports for Field Service technicians. ms.topic: how-to ms.subservice: field-service-mobile ms.date: 07/11/2024

-ms.subservice: field-service-mobile
-applies_to:
-  - "Dynamics 365 (online)"
-  - "Dynamics 365 Version 9.x"
 author: JonBaker007
 ms.author: jobaker
 ---

-# Field Service technician service reports
+# Enable technician to create service reports

-> [!WARNING]
-> update metadata.

 Field Service technicians can create service reports to summarize the work they performed.
 These reports can contain details such as tasks completed, and products or parts used during the service.
 Service reports are often delivered to the customer as a PDF file.